 Many mild bacterial infections get better on their own without using antibiotics.

-Antibiotics do not work for viral infections such as colds and flu, and most coughs and sore throats.
+Antibiotics do not work for viral infections such as colds and flu, and most coughs.

 Antibiotics are no longer routinely used to treat: